Links

 Workflow Input

 Name (Required): This can be a unique entry relevant to what the aim of the input is going to be.
-This should not contain spaces (examples below)
+This should not contain spaces.

-Type: This defines what format the field will be in.
-The most common is Text (general string) and Integer (number)
+Type: Short for data type, this field defines what format the data will be in.
+The most common types are Text (general string), Integer (whole number), and String (a combo of characters).

-Default Value: You can specify a value that, if not specified elsewhere, will always be used.
+Default Value: You can specify a value that will be used if no other input is specified manually.

 Description: You can give a better description of what the field is used for.